Forced induction in motorcycles

 Forced induction in motorcycles is the application of forced induction (turbochargers or superchargers) to a motorcycle engine.
-Special automotive engineering and human factors considerations exist for the application of forced induction with motorcycles, compared to other forms of motorized transportation.
+Special automotive engineering and human factor considerations exist for the application of forced induction with motorcycles compared to other forms of motorized transportation.

 Forced induction in production motorcycles

 Prior to the late 2010s, forced induction was only used on a handful of production motorcycles, all from Japanese Big Four manufacturers in the early 1980s.